Lutf1sk/led/README.md

 ALT+Horizontal arrows moves to the next/previous bracket.

+ALT+Vertical arrows moves the cursor up half a page and centers the cursor.

 As expected, moving the cursor with shift held down adds text to the selection.

 Selecting text with a mouse works just like any other gui application (given that your terminal emulator supports mouse events).